article / Hotspot conflict

 I. Event Background, Motivation, and Purpose

-The background of this series of seizure actions is rooted in the United States' long-term economic sanctions against countries such as the Bolivarian Republic of Venezuela and the Islamic Republic of Iran, as well as the complex shipping networks formed to circumvent these sanctions.
-On February 23, 2024, Wikipedia reported that a so-called "shadow fleet," consisting of a large number of tankers operating by turning off their Automatic Identification Systems (AIS), changing flags and vessel names, is regarded by the United States as a key tool for transporting sanctioned oil products.
-The motivations and objectives behind the United States' actions against this network are multifaceted.
+The background of this series of seizure operations is rooted in the long-term economic sanctions imposed by the United States on countries such as the Bolivarian Republic of Venezuela and the Islamic Republic of Iran, as well as the complex shipping networks formed to circumvent these sanctions.
+On December 15, 2025, Wikipedia reported that a so-called "shadow fleet," consisting of a large number of oil tankers operating by turning off their Automatic Identification System (AIS), changing flags and vessel names, was regarded by the United States as a key tool for transporting sanctioned oil products.
+The motivations and objectives behind the U.S. actions against this network are multifaceted.

-The core narrative framework of this incident is that the United States, under the pretext of "combating the drug threat," has implemented escalating military deterrence and maritime blockade operations against Venezuela.
-Its essence lies in the high-level politicization and militarization of transnational drug trafficking issues, using this as a pretext to amass military forces on a large scale in the region to serve its broader geopolitical objectives.
-The fundamental aim is to exert maximum pressure through multiple means, such as bounties, military deterrence, maritime blockades, and economic suffocation, in an attempt to change the current regime in Venezuela.
+The core narrative framework of this event is that the United States, under the pretext of combating the drug threat, has implemented escalating military deterrence and maritime blockade actions against Venezuela.
+Its essence lies in the high politicization and militarization of transnational drug trafficking issues, using this as an excuse to amass military forces on a large scale in the region to serve its broader geopolitical objectives.
+The fundamental goal is to exert extreme pressure through multiple means such as bounties, military deterrence, maritime blockades, and economic suffocation, with the aim of altering Venezuela's current regime.

 II.
 Event Timeline and Actions of Various Parties